vfarah-if/CodingExercise/README.md

 !["Company Service and Dependencies"](CompanyServiceClassDiagram.png)

-The models are based on a simple Guid entity for generating unique indentifiers and in-memory models that can be uniquely identified and interrogated by any value.
+The models are based on a simple Guid entity for generating unique identifiers and in-memory models that can be uniquely identified and interrogated by any value.

 !["Class Models"](ModelClassDiagram.png)

 The repositories all inherit from the *InMemoryRepository* base repository for holding lists of data and being able to add, modify or delete a repository

 !["Repositories"](RepositoryClassDiagram.png)